 That being said, sections are perfect for organizing your personal boards.

 2020 update: since launching the new look for Pinterest business profiles, featured boards are no longer available.
 Instead, Pinterest displays your pins.

 Featured boards are a collection of rotating boards that are displayed in your Activity tab.
 These are the first boards your visitors see when they land on your profile so choose them wisely.

 Hide unrelated boards

 One last thing!

-While you’re on a board optimizing roll, evaluate your public boards to ensure they are relevant to your business, niche and target audience.
-Hide outdated, unrelated and personal boards.
+While you’re on a roll, evaluate your public boards to ensure they are relevant to your business, niche, and target audience.
+Hide outdated, unrelated, and personal boards.